tomchor/pymicra/README.md

 # PyMicrA - Python Micrometeorological Analysis tool

-This package was designed at Lemma, at the Federal University of Parana (UFPR), to make it easier to work with micrometeorological data.
-Pymicra is currently fully writen in python and it's aimed towards agregating all of the functionality commonly needed to process, read, and extract fluxes and etc from micrometeorological data.
-This leaves Pandas in charge of the optimization.
-In a near future we will also focus on our own kinds of optimization.
+This package was designed to make it easier to work with micrometeorological data.
+Pymicra is currently fully writen in python and it's aimed towards agregating all of the commonly needed functionality to read, process and analyse data, extract fluxes and etc from micrometeorological data.
+The package is extensivaly based on Pandas, which itself is based on Numpy.

 *This package is still under construction.
 More will come soon.*